LenkaRo/meteorites_project/README.md

     Find the average mass of meteorites that were recorded falling, vs. those which were just found.
     Find the number of meteorites in each year, for every year since 2000.

+  4. Shiny App (app.R)

+  	 An interactive shiny dashboard.
+  	 Use widgets to filter out meteorites that you would like to see more information about and get their location displayed on a map!

-  4. Data
+  5. Data

     meteorite_landing.csv
     meteorite_landing_clean_data.csv

-  5. R Notebook in HTML (meteorites.html)
+  6. R Notebook in HTML (meteorites.html)

-  6. R Notebook in HTML - shorter version with printed findings (meteorites.nb.html)
+  7. R Notebook in HTML - shorter version with printed findings (meteorites.nb.html)